Project Global Officer at Texas A&M

 - Fill in the application and attach all necessary documents.

-- Complete the Education Abroad program application by the Project GO application due date.
-The program coordinator will confirm with the Study Abroad Office that students have completed the application.
-If your application is not submitted, your Project Go application is incomplete and will not be considered for the scholarship (except for Russian as a Second Language).
+- Complete the Education Abroad program application by the Project GO application due date (if if applicable).
+The program coordinator will confirm with Education Abroad that students have completed the application.
+If your application is not submitted, your Project Go application is incomplete and will not be considered for the scholarship.

 For more information, please contact: